Dactylitis

 Dactylitis or sausage digit is inflammation of an entire digit (a finger or toe), and can be painful.

-The word dactyl comes from the Greek word "daktylos" meaning "finger".
-It was discovered by Dr.Nelson Ugbedeojo Abdul and Dr.Mercy Ameh Adeyi.In its medical term, it refers to both the fingers and the toes.
+The word dactyl comes from the Greek word daktylos 'finger'.
+As a medical term, it refers to both the fingers and the toes.

 Associated conditions

 Dactylitis can occur in seronegative arthropathies, such as psoriatic arthritis and ankylosing spondylitis, and in sickle-cell disease as result of a vasoocclusive crisis with bone infarcts, and in infectious conditions including tuberculosis, syphilis, and leprosy.
 In reactive arthritis, sausage fingers occur due to synovitis.
 Dactylitis may also be seen with sarcoidosis.

-In sickle-cell disease it is manifested for the first time between 6-9 month old infants (as their protective fetal hemoglobin, HbF, is replaced with adult hemoglobin and the disease manifests) and is very often the presenting sign of the disorder.
+In sickle-cell disease it typically occurs after 6 months of age (as in infants protective fetal hemoglobin, HbF, is replaced with adult hemoglobin and the disease manifests) and is often the first clinical presentation of the disorder.